|AT A GLANCE||PRICING||HEADLINE|

 The Avocado Green mattress is one of the most popular and recognizable eco-friendly beds on the market right now.
 In fact, it was even a Consumer Reports recommended mattress last time we checked.

 Avocado is made with a host of natural and eco-friendly materials, which is precisely what qualifies it as a “green” mattress.
 It’s also one of the areas where Avocado stands apart from Saatva.
+You can see all of Avocado’s health certifications on their website.

 The cover of Avocado is made with 100% GOTS certified organic cotton and has a soft feel along with a pleasant, somewhat earthy scent.